NAVHDA Training Seminar Assistance Program

 Who should apply?
 Only proposals from Chapters clearly needing training assistance will be considered.
 We most strongly encourage proposals from newer Chapters whose membership has limited training experience and that don’t have the financial means to fully support outside seminar speakers.
 Proposals from established Chapters with a clearly defined gap in their training expertise will also be considered.
 Proposals from long-established Chapters with an experienced membership and broad knowledge base will be our lowest priority.

 When should we apply?
-Proposals will be accepted at any time, but they must be submitted at least 4 months prior to the event to permit sufficient time for proposal review and for planning and execution by the Chapter.
+Any time between Jan 1st and July 1st, but we strongly encourage Chapters to submit their proposals as early in the year as possible.
+Note also that proposals must be submitted at least 3 months prior to the intended event to permit sufficient time for proposal review and for planning and execution by the Chapter.

 Who will review the submitted proposals?
 Proposals will be reviewed by a committee composed of both EC and non-EC members.

 How does my chapter apply?
 You can find the application form here.